jklemke/docker-bootstrap-express-node/README.md

        docker stop bootstrap001

-  `dteardown.sh` to remove the container and image using command
+  `dteardown.sh` to remove the container and image (keeping the node debian image) using command

       docker rm -f bootstrap001